 Please note: at times of particularly high water, a number of the fishing bays may be submerged.
 The Rangers reserve the right to reserve fishing swims for fishing tuition sessions and events at any time.
 Please call to check availability.

-An Environment Agency rod licence must be shown for persons aged 12 years and over.
+Anglers aged 12 years and over must show an Environment Agency rod licence when they purchase their day ticket.
 These are available from Environment Agency Offices, through their website www.environment-agency.gov.uk, by telephone 0870 1662 662 or at Post Offices.

 Please note: Barbed hooks and floating baits are NOT allowed.
 Fishing is not permitted on Crane Lake or the rivers at Moors Valley.